willsaliba/WL-DataAnalysis/README.md

 ## Data Analysis Project

-This project works with a dataset from kaggle which contains data about competitors in powerlifitng competitions.
+This project works with a Kaggle dataset containing data about competitors in powerlifting competitions.

-After filtering and cutting down the dataset to 30k compeitors a series of graphs are created to demonstrate unique relationships found between certain characteristics of the competitors.
+After filtering and cutting down the dataset to 30k competitors a series of graphs are created to demonstrate unique relationships found between specific characteristics of the competitors.

+These graphs are then analysed in the AnalysisOfGraphs.pdf

 Link to dataset: https://www.kaggle.com/datasets/open-powerlifting/powerlifting-database